Pathwise uniqueness for stochastic heat and damped equations with H\"older continuous drift

-The authors are members of GNAMPA (Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni) of the Italian Istituto Nazionale di Alta Matematica (INdAM).
+\textbf{Acknowledgments} The authors are members of GNAMPA (Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni) of the Italian Istituto Nazionale di Alta Matematica (INdAM).
 D. Addona has been partially supported by the INdaMGNAMPA project 2023 ``Operatori ellittici vettoriali a coefficienti illimitati in spazi $L^p$'' CUP E53C22001930001.
 D. A. Bignamini has been partially supported by the INdaMGNAMPA Project 2023 ``Equazioni differenziali stocastiche e operatori di Kolmogorov in dimensione infinita'' CUP E53C22001930001.
 The authors have no relevant financial or non-financial interests to disclose.
+The authors are really grateful to Enrico Priola for the inspiring discussions about the stochastic damped wave equations.